BMW X4 review - Reliability and safety

 As the X4 is likely to be used as a family car, safety remains a priority, and this is reflected in the generous provision of safety systems.
 Autonomous emergency braking is fitted as standard across the range, and this can be supplemented with the optional fitment of active cruise control and lane-keeping assistance.

 The optional Dynamic Safety system makes pre-emptive safety measures such as tightening the seatbelts if it determines that a crash is imminent, and can apply the brakes if an accident occurs.
-Euro NCAP is yet to test the BMW X4, and it’s more likely that the X3 will be tested first.
-In fact, the likeliest outcome is that the X4 will be covered by the X3’s score, as it’s essentially a body variation of that model like an estate compared to a hatchback.
+Euro NCAP produced an assessment of both the X3 and X4 in 2017, awarding both a full five stars.

 The X4 comes with a standard BMW warranty which is for three years from the date of first registration and unlimited mileage, which is the same as offered by Mercedes but superior to that of Audi, which is limited to 60,000 miles within the first three years.